Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 #### jestPuppeteer.debug()
 [jestPuppeteer.debug()](https://github.com/smooth-code/jest-puppeteer/blob/master/README.md#put-in-debug-mode) suspends test execution and gives you time to see what is going on in the browser.
 In order to continue execution you just need to press Enter.
-So now you can just uncomment line 11 from code for request interception and you will be clearly able to see that image is not displayed, because request for it was intercepted.
+So now you can just uncomment line 11 from code for request interception and run the previous.
+And you will be clearly able to see that image on the homepage is not displayed, because request for it was intercepted.

 ## Bonus Puppeteer Recorder
-At the end I would like to suggest chrome extension, which may come really handy when you are writing tests with puppeteer.
+At the end I would like to suggest you one chrome extension, which may come really handy when you are writing tests with puppeteer.
 It is [Puppeteer Recorder](https://chrome.google.com/webstore/detail/puppeteer-recorder/djeegiggegleadkkbgopoonhjimgehda?hl=en), which allows you to record your browser interactions and generate a Puppeteer script.

 ## Conclusion
 In this article we explored two very popular frameworks Jest and Puppeteer.
 And we learned that when we combine these two tools together we get very powerfull setup for our testing environment.
 We covered a lot, you learned how to integrate Puppeteer with Jest, how to write different test cases, how to debug your tests and more.
-But I can assure that there is still lot of things which we haven't covered, so If you feel like it dive into official documentation and laern even more!
+But I can assure that there is still lot of things which we haven't covered, so If you feel like it dive into official documentation and learn even more!